scitags/flowd-go/README.md

     $ cd flowd-go; make build; ./bin/flowd-go --conf cmd/conf.json --log-level debug run

+As always, we can open more shells in the same container with:

+    $ docker exec -it flowd-go bash

 Now, if we want to have access to the eBPF program's debug output on a machine running Docker Desktop we need to manually mount the `debugfs` filesystem (see `mount(8)`).
 On Linux-based machines, `debugfs` should be mounted by default and these next steps should not be necessary.
 Anyway, we can mount `debugfs` manually by running the following within the container: